spencerbraun/stats_notes/CS161/Algorithm_Analysis_and_Design.md

 * Break the possibilities into cases - if we are trying to find this property, it could occur in the following ways.
 Given those ways, set up this portion as possible to do recursively, this portion needs to happen before or after recursion.
 Then think about run time - we are making every possible comparison, do we know of properties, facts, or goals that would reduce the amount of work we need to perform.
 * MergeSort has the clever part hidden in the conquer portion, QuickSort has it hidden before the recursion, in deciding where to pivot.
 It can also occur in the recursive calls.
 * When we are thinking about the size of the elements in an array, think how sorting could be used.
 When we are thinking about the index or ordering of an array that should not change, consider comparing certain values of specified indices.
 Is it a global all encompassing solution (MergeSort type), or we care about one element or finding one thing (search, BST)
 * After coming up with a brute force recursive algorithm, ask whether any work is duplicated or superfluous.
-Are there things we are doing that could eliminated like in Karatsuba or are unnecessary like in HW1.
+Are there things we are doing that could eliminated like in Karatsuba or can be skirted thanks to the conditions imposed by the invariant.
 * Think of for-free primitives -> if we are already running in a certain omega time, adding a primitive in the same time could help with the algorithm without breaking the runtime
 * If you can take a non-recursive algorithm into recursive form, is there some duplicated work in the recursion that can now be removed